Akira Yamaoka

-Early life
+Akira Yamaoka (山岡 晃, Yamaoka Akira) is a Japanese composer, musician, producer, and sound designer who composed for Konami's Silent Hill video game series from 1999 to 2009, and 2024 onwards.
+He also produced many of its installments, and composed for its three film adaptations.

+Yamaoka worked with Konami from 1993 to 2009.
+He has been the sound director at Grasshopper Manufacture since 2010.
+He has been a director and sound designer at Supertrick Games since 2018.

+Life and career

 Yamaoka attended Tokyo Art College, where he studied product design and interior design.
-He originally planned to follow a career in design.

-Career
+Before working as a video game composer, Yamaoka initially sought a career as a designer, but instead became a musician after studying product design at Tokyo Art College.

 Yamaoka joined Konami on September 21, 1993.
 He immediately began to work on the games Contra: Hard Corps, Sparkster, and Sparkster: Rocket Knight Adventures 2.
 Shortly thereafter, he worked on the music for the PC Engine and Sega CD versions of Snatcher.

 When Konami began searching for a musician to compose Silent Hills score, Yamaoka volunteered because he thought he was the only one capable of making the soundtrack.
 Although initially hired as a composer, he soon became involved in overall sound design.
+His favorite of his own soundtracks is Silent Hill 2.

 On December 2, 2009, it was announced that Yamaoka was leaving his long term employer Konami.
-On February 3, 2010, it was announced that Yamaoka has joined Grasshopper Manufacture and was working with Goichi Suda and Shinji Mikami on their action game, Shadows of the Damned.
+On February 3, 2010, it was announced that Yamaoka had joined Grasshopper Manufacture and was working with Goichi Suda and Shinji Mikami on their action game, Shadows of the Damned.
 He was first appointed to the role of chief sound officer at Grasshopper, but became involved in aspects of game production as well.

 On August 10, 2012, Yamaoka announced he would be releasing a second solo album in late 2012, one "different from the usual Silent Hill music."
 On October 31, 2012, he announced via Facebook, that the new three-track Spanish-language single "Revolución" would premiere at V-CON during a live performance.
 In 2014, he expressed interest in returning as a composer for Silent Hills, although the project was later cancelled.

 In late October and early November 2015, Yamaoka and his band performed tracks from the Silent Hill series at nine live events in cities across the United Kingdom, titled "Silent Hill Live".
 In July 2016, Yamaoka performed live at the BitSummit 4th indie game festival in Kyoto, Japan.

+Style and influences

+Yamaoka stated some of his favorite songs to be "Der Mussolini" by D.A.F., "Amber" by Craig Armstrong, "Moments in Love" by Anne Dudley, "Moon Over Moscow" by Visage, and "The Ecstasy of Gold" by Ennio Morricone.
+He stated in 2009 that his favorite game creator is Suda51 and his favorite video game is No More Heroes.
+In 2014, he stated his favorite film was Dario Argento's Suspiria.